Esé Azénabor-Grembowski: Design Philosophy and Style

 Esé Azénabor's designs feature dramatic silhouettes, hand beading with crystals, pearls, and stones, and embroidery on fabrics such as French lace and tulle.
 Her collections draw inspiration from vintage, African, and contemporary European styles, emphasizing bespoke gown creation tailored to individual preferences.

 Known for luxurious, art-inspired couture, Azénabor’s pieces often include hand-beading, crystal and pearl embellishments, and complex structuring.
 Drawing inspiration from African culture and European design, her gowns are distinguished by their elaborate detail and bold silhouettes.

-Each garment is crafted with a high level of detail, making her work stand out in the world of haute couture.
-She frequently works with fine materials like French lace, and many of her pieces are designed to make a bold statement, whether on the red carpet or at a wedding.
+She frequently works with fine, detailed materials, such as French lace and embroidered fabrics.

 Showrooms

 Esé Azénabor’s flagship showroom is located in Dallas, Texas, where she launched her brand.
 In 2023, she expanded with a bridal showroom on Madison Avenue in New York City and a ready-to-wear boutique in Southampton Village.
 That same year, she showcased her latest collections at a private event in Dallas, marking a return to live fashion shows.